 Frequently Asked Questions

-- Can I get an auto loan if I have bad credit?
+- Can I get one if I have bad credit?

-Having a poor credit score will definitely make it more difficult to find an auto loan with favorable terms; however, rest assured, it can be done.
-Pre-qualifying for loans can be used to negotiate better terms with other lenders.
+Having a poor credit score will definitely make it more difficult to find favorable terms; however, rest assured, it can be done.
+Pre-qualifying can be used to negotiate better terms with other lenders.
 Additionally, having a cosigner can help reduce interest rates.
 Check out this article for more information.

 - What is APR?

 APR, or annual percentage rate, is simply the number that represents your interest rate.
-You should be aware of how APR is calculated before applying for an auto loan.
+You should be aware of how APR is calculated before applying.

-- What does it mean to be upside down on a loan?
+- What does it mean to be upside down?

-Being upside down on an auto loan means that you owe more money on your vehicle than it is worth.
+Being upside down on note means that you owe more money on your vehicle than it is worth.
 For example, your vehicle may have cost $20,000, but mileage and wear and tear have caused the value to drop to $10,000.
-Meanwhile, you might still have $12,000 left on your loan.
-This means that if you were to trade in your vehicle, you wouldn’t get enough money back to pay off your loan.
+Meanwhile, you might still have $12,000 left on your balance.
+This means that if you were to trade in your vehicle, you wouldn’t get enough money back to pay off your balance.

 - When Will I Receive My Money?